Advice > Software engineering

 Pranav, ex-Meta engineering manager, told us that Meta looks for the following key behavioral traits in engineers:

-- How good are they at resolving conflict with their peers, managers or external teams?
+• How good are you at resolving conflict with your peers, managers, or external teams?

-- Do they have a growth mindset?
-Do they accept feedback openly and work on them to resolve it?
+• Do you have a growth mindset?
+Do you accept feedback openly and work to resolve it?

-- How well do they deal with ambiguity?
-How do they bring structure in place when there is none?
+• How well do you deal with ambiguity?
+How do you bring structure in place when there is none?

-- How do they sustain progress despite multiple hurdles?
+• How do you sustain progress despite multiple hurdles?

-- How well they are in communicating with peers, cross-functional partners and team?
+• How well are you at communicating with peers, cross-functional partners, and the team?

 Another thing that makes Meta unique is its bottom-up culture, says Tom, ex-data engineering manager at Meta.
 For every Meta candidate, especially those in the engineering roles, "There is an expectation that you will have a strong level of autonomy, ownership and dealing with ambiguity."
 Come prepared with stories of how you worked through ambiguity and how you demonstrated ownership in your previous roles.